 Speak Their Language, Literally

 At MTS we work around the globe in areas where English isn’t always the 1st language, and may not be widely spoken.
 A key part of Business Intelligence is making information easy to read and understand, which can then be quickly used to make informed decisions.
-This means that having information in their preferred language is ideal.
+This means that having information in a preferred language yields the best results in any mining technology solution.

 Image courtesy of Alberto Lucas López